bechosen-spec/House-Price-Prediction/README.md

 # House Price Prediction
-House Price Prediction using Machine Learning with python - Machine Learning Project
+It is a Boston House price prediction system using Machine Learning with Python.